-Join Gerry O'Brien for an in-depth discussion in this video Exploring the Base Class Library (BCL), part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Exploring the Base Class Library (BCL), part of Learning C#.

 Within the Microsoft .NET framework, there is a component known…as the base class library, and this is essentially a…library of classes, interfaces, and value types that you can…use to provide common functionality in all of your .NET applications.…The base class library is divided into…namespaces to make locating that functionality easier.…We've seen examples of using some of that functionality from the…using directives that exist at the top of our Program.cs file.…We bring in namespaces such as…System, and System.Collections.Generic,…System.Linq, System.Text, and System.Threading.Tasks.…